+Contact: Jennifer Smolinski

+Section 504 Coordinator and

-Contact: Christopher Ryan Section 504 Coordinator Director of Accessibility Services and Academic Accommodations christopher.ryan@aic.edu 413.205.3810
+Coordinator of Accessibility Services and Academic Accommodations jennifer.smolinski@aic.edu

 Students with disabilities who need reasonable accommodations must identify themselves as having a disability.
 Disclosure of a disability is always voluntary, but the College will not be able to provide accommodations without the student first contacting the Center for Accessibility Services and Academic Accommodations.